dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 Install the package for the EF Core database provider(s) you want to target.
 This walkthrough uses SQL Server.
 For a list of available providers see [Database Providers](../../providers/index.md).

-* Open the **Package Manager Console** (PMC):
-  **Tools > NuGet Package Manager > Package Manager Console**
+* **Tools > NuGet Package Manager > Package Manager Console**

-* Enter `Install-Package Microsoft.EntityFrameworkCore.SqlServer` in the PMC.
+* Run `Install-Package Microsoft.EntityFrameworkCore.SqlServer`

-Install the Entity Framework Core Tools to maintain the database:
+We will be using some Entity Framework Tools to create a model from the database.
+So we will install the tools package as well:

-* Enter `Install-Package Microsoft.EntityFrameworkCore.Tools` in the PMC.
+* Run `Install-Package Microsoft.EntityFrameworkCore.Tools`

+We will be using some ASP.NET Core Scaffolding tools to create controllers and views later on.
+So we will install this design package as well:

+* Run `Install-Package Microsoft.VisualStudio.Web.CodeGeneration.Design`

 ## Create the model